Minimax Estimation for Personalized Federated Learning: An Alternative between FedAvg and Local Training?: Discussion

 \section{Discussion}

 This paper studies the statistical properties of personalized federated learning.
-Focusing on strongly-convex, smooth, and bounded empirical risk minimization problems, we have established a theorem of the alternative, stating that given a specific level of heterogeneity, either \falong~is minimax optimal, or \pllong~is minimax optimal.
-In the course of proving this theorem of the alternative for personalized federated learning, we obtained a novel analysis of \fplong~and introduced a new notion of algorithmic stability termed federated stability, which is possibly of independent interest for analyzing generalization properties in the context of federated learning.
+Focusing on strongly-convex, smooth, and bounded empirical risk minimization problems, we have uncovered an intriguing phenomenon that given a specific level of heterogeneity, exactly one of \falong~or \pllong~is minimax optimal.
+In the course of proving this result, we obtained a novel analysis of \fplong~and introduced a new notion of algorithmic stability termed federated stability, which is possibly of independent interest for analyzing generalization properties in the context of federated learning.

 We close this paper by mentioning several open problems. \begin{itemize} \item \emph{Dependence on problem-specific parameters.} This paper focuses on the dependence on the sample sizes, and in our bounds, the dependence on problem-specific parameters (e.g., the smoothness and strong convexity constants) may not be optimal.
 This can be problematic if those parameters are not of constant order, and it will be interesting to give a refined analysis that gives optimal dependence on those parameters.